YanjieZhao96/YanjieZhao96.github.io/_pages/about.md

 In 2019, I obtained my Bachelor's degree from [Beijing University of Posts and Telecommunications](https://www.bupt.edu.cn/), under the guidance of [Prof. Haoyu Wang](https://howiepku.github.io/).
 Subsequently, I commenced my doctoral studies at [Monash University](https://www.monash.edu/), where I had the privilege of being supervised by [Prof. John Grundy](https://sites.google.com/site/johncgrundy/) and [Prof. Li Li](http://lilicoding.github.io/).
 I completed my PhD at [Monash University](https://www.monash.edu/) in September 2023.

 My research interests include software engineering and software security.
-If you would like to reach me, please send an email to <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a>.
+If you would like to reach me, please send an email to <a href="mailto:carolzhao233@gmail.com">carolzhao233@gmail.com</a> or <a href="mailto:yanjie_zhao@hust.edu.cn">yanjie_zhao@hust.edu.cn</a>.

 # 🎉 News
 - 2023.10: Our paper titled "Pitfalls in Language Models for Code Intelligence: A Taxonomy and Survey" is available on [arXiv](https://arxiv.org/abs/2310.17903).